-There are some exceptions to the winter parking ordinance, but only in a few neighborhoods where parking is limited because of apartment buildings or commercial businesses.
-In these areas, parking within the first 24 hours of the snow emergency going into effect is allowed.
-After the first 24 hours, however, vehicles must be moved to a plowed street.
-Vehicles that aren't moved are subject to ticketing and towing.
+St. Louis Park's snow removal ordinance restricts on street parking once three inches of snow has accumulated.
+There are some exceptions to the ordinance, but only in select locations where ample off-street parking is limited.
+On these selected streets, parking within the first 24 hours of the snow emergency going into effect is allowed.
+All vehicles must be moved within 48 hours or are subject to ticketing and towing.

 Winter Parking Permits

-Households that do not have enough space to park at least two vehicles off the street, may apply for a parking permit if they meet one of these conditions:
+Households that do not have enough space to park at least two vehicles off the street, may apply for a winter parking permit if they meet one of these conditions:

-- The household has no garage or driveway (no permit fee, limit two permits per household)
+- The household has no garage or driveway (no permit fee, limit two permits per household).

-- The household has off-street parking for only one vehicle but owns two vehicles (no permit fee, limit one permit per household)
+- The household has off-street parking for only one vehicle but owns two vehicles (no permit fee, limit one permit per household).

-- The household has off-street parking for only one vehicle but owns three or more vehicles (one free permit and $125 for one additional permit, limit two permits per household)
+- The household has off-street parking for only one vehicle but owns three or more vehicles (one free permit and $125 for one additional permit, limit two permits per household).

-- The household has off-street parking for two vehicles but owns three or more vehicles ($125 per permit, limit two permits per household)
+- The household has off-street parking for two vehicles but owns three or more vehicles ($125 per permit, limit two permits per household).

-- The household requires the aid of a licensed caregiver and does not have off-street parking for the caregiver's vehicle ($25 for caregiver's permit; limit of one caregiver permit per household)
+- The household requires the aid of a licensed caregiver and does not have off-street parking for the caregiver's vehicle ($25 for caregiver's permit; limit of one caregiver permit per household).

-Download the permit application or call 952.924.2562 to have one mailed to you.
+Download the winter parking permit application or call 952.924.2562 to have one mailed to you.

 Even if you have a parking permit, you must move your car to a plowed section of the street on the second day of plowing.
 If you don’t dig out your car and move it to a plowed street, you can be ticketed and towed.
-When you move your car, don’t park too close to an unplowed section of the street.